ryojitanabe/de_bbobmixint/README.md

 $ python de.py
 ```

 The following command runs a DE with the parameter control method in jDE, the rand/2 mutation strategy, and the Baldwin repair method on all the 5-, 10-, 20-, 40-, 80-, 160-dimensional 24 mixed-integer BBOB test functions.
 The maximum number of function evaluations is 10000 * dimensionality.
 Results are recorded into exdata/p-j\_rand\_2\_Baldwin.
+For details, please see de_bbob.py.

 ```
 $ python de_bbob.py --de_alg jde --de_strategy rand_2 --int_handling Baldwin --output_folder p-j_rand_2_Baldwin